Dr Nicola Stock

 Area of expertise

-I apply my comprehensive research skills to investigate the psychosocial impact of craniofacial conditions and their treatment, as well as a range of pragmatic psychological interventions to improve health and wellbeing.
+I apply my comprehensive research skills to investigate the psychosocial impact of appearance-altering conditions and their treatment, as well as a range of pragmatic psychological interventions to improve health and wellbeing.
 I have additional experience in Public Involvement, cohort studies and service evaluation, and led a REF 2021 Impact Case Study.

 Specialist areas include: psychology; health; visible difference; cleft lip; cleft palate; craniofacial microsomia; craniosynostosis; microtia; craniofacial conditions; congenital conditions; qualitative research; research methods; patient and public involvement; working with charities; service evaluation; patient experience; outcome measures; impact; interventions.